4 Signs You Have Atelophobia & What You Can Do About It

 Some symptoms that you might experience because of atelophobia are:

-These atelophobia symptoms will be strongest when you think you’ll make a mistake or when you are obsessing over past mistakes.
+These atelophobia symptoms will be strongest when you think you’ll make a mistake or obsess over past mistakes.

 Some of these symptoms, like anxiety, may become constant.